0330 822 0505

 How much do you need to earn to get a £30,000 mortgage?

 Mortgage providers have traditionally used a general rule of thumb between 4-4.5 times annual household income when calculating how much they will lend.
 Bearing that in mind, if you want to borrow £30,000 to buy a property, you will need between £6,666.67 and £7,500.
-That can be your sole income or it can be combined with another person or people in a joint mortgage application.
+That can be your sole income or combined with another person or people in a joint mortgage application.

 You may find that some providers are happy to loan at a higher multiplier than 4 times your earnings.
-A few lenders will go to 6 times a household’s combined income.
+A few lenders will go up to 6 times a household’s combined income.
 In practice, that means you will need to earn £5,000 a year.

 The exact amount you can borrow will be based on a multiple of your annual salary.
 Try our mortgage affordability calculator below to work out whether your income stretches far enough to get a mortgage of this amount.